-“When dreaming of our own adult shades, we wanted to create a value proposition that felt authentic to us, something that hopefully makes a positive difference in the world.
-Sustainability is infusing more and more of our own at-home lives," Fienning said, who reduces single-use plastics and eats less meat as personal steps toward sustainability.
-"We [wanted] to begin taking steps and making business decisions that care for the environment today and every day, even if they cost a little more in the short term.”
+“When dreaming of our own adult shades, we wanted to create a value proposition that felt authentic to us, something that hopefully makes a positive difference in the world,” said Molly Fienning, founder of ethically made sunglasses brand Notra, who reduces single-use plastics and eats less meat as personal steps toward sustainability.
+“Sustainability is infusing more and more of our own at-home lives.
+We [wanted] to begin taking steps and making business decisions that care for the environment today and every day, even if they cost a little more in the short term.”

 It can be difficult for small businesses to find partners that are both ethical and affordable to work with.
 Most established supply chains, for example, are not set up to meet sustainable and ethical principles.

 When creating the supply chain for Notra’s sunglasses, Fienning and her partners had to spend a long time exploring their options.
 Less-expensive suppliers didn’t meet their requirements for an ethical production process, while the industry-standard plastics used to make most sunglasses weren’t eco-friendly.
-Their search eventually led them to a facility in Italy that produced a plastic-like, plant-based material, where they could also have their sunglasses manufactured according to their standards for worker treatment.
+Their search eventually led them to a facility in Italy that produced a plant-based, plastic-like material, where they could also have their sunglasses manufactured according to their standards for worker treatment.